action #104568

 Empty repo can happen, for example by mistake of maint coordinator (as I saw recently).
 It's much less likely than the scenario of rejection and it can also be detected by maint team themselves, QEM when we see empty update, etc. I believe there's no need to check for every possible issue on every possible step of the process.
 Therefore I believe Oliver's proposal is absolutely fine.

-Updated by osukup over 2 years ago
+Updated by osukup about 3 years ago

 okurz wrote: